What is Hypnosis and how does it help me?

 Hypnosis refers to a state of focused attention in which the person hypnotized responds easily to suggestion.
 During this state, the subject is much less aware of things going on around him or her.
 Those activities occurring in the vicinity of the subject are either blocked out of the subject’s consciousness or are ignored because the focus is so intense.
 When it is used for therapeutic purposes, it is called hypnotherapy.

-To put a person into a hypnotic state, the hypnotherapist uses mental imagery.
-For instance, the therapist may ask the patient to visualize a serene place with the scent of flowers, birds chirping, and to imagine feeling the warmth of the sun to get the senses of sight, smell, hearing, and touch all focused on the same thing.
+To put a person into a hypnotic state, the hypnotherapist uses their words and voice tone to paint mental images for their clients.
+For instance, the therapist may ask the patient to visualize a serene place with the scent of flowers, birds chirping, and to imagine feeling the warmth of the sun to get the senses of sight, smell, sound, taste, and touch all focused on the same thing.
 The goal is to coax the subject into a relaxed state of both mind and body.
 Some hypnotherapists may add soothing music.